Film: The Legend of Billie Jean

 - I Am Spartacus: Several teenage girls turn themselves in to the police claiming to be Billie Jean, but Lt.
 Ringwald knows her and sends them home.

 - Important Haircut: Billie Jean does this halfway through the movie.
-It serves two purposes: 1) the new look invokes comparisons to Joan Of Arc (more specifically, a Classic Hollywood depiction of her); and 2) it marks her shift from passive, fleeing Distressed Damsel to tough "We're Not Gonna Take It Anymore" badass (see Crowning Music of Awesome, above).
+It serves two purposes: 1) the new look invokes comparisons to Joan Of Arc (more specifically, a Classic Hollywood depiction of her); and 2) it marks her shift from passive, fleeing Damsel in Distress to tough "We're Not Gonna Take It Anymore" badass (see Awesome Music in the YMMV tab).

 - More soberingly, when Putter is struck by her own mother, the younger teen grabs some scissors, holds them up defiantly as if to ward off — or strike — another blow, and then grimly uses them to hack off her own hair.